jedforrest/BondGraphs.jl/docs/src/index.md

 # Introduction

 ## Overview
 [BondGraphs.jl](https://github.com/jedforrest/BondGraphs.jl) is a Julia implementation of the bond graph framework.
 This package constructs a symbolic graph model of a physical system, which can then be converted into a system of differential equations.
-Bond graphs are compatible other packages including [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl), [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl), and [Catalyst.jl](https://github.com/SciML/Catalyst.jl).

 ```@contents
 Pages   = [
     "gettingstarted.md",
-    "userguide.md",
     "examples.md",
     "api.md"
 ]